The BCMJ website

-The BCMJ web site was launched in November 2000.
+The BCMJ website was launched in November 2000.
 It initially contained the full text of only the clinical articles, but gradually online content was increased, and as of July/August 2007, the full text of the journal is online.
-The electronic BCMJ is accessible free of charge, but is protected by copyright and cannot be posted on other sites, though you are welcome to link to our site.
+The website was rebuilt in 2018.
+Content on the BCMJ website is accessible free of charge, but is protected by copyright and may not be posted on other sites, though you are welcome to link to our site.

 History of the British Columbia Medical Journal

-In 2008 the journal entered its 50th year of publication.
-Throughout its half-century of existence, the journal has chronicled the evolution of the medical profession and documented amazing advances in medical science.
+In 2018 the journal entered its 60th year of publication.
+Throughout its history, the journal has chronicled the evolution of the medical profession and documented amazing advances in medical science.
 Through editorial continuity over the years, the journal has maintained its scientific relevance, upheld a high standard of publishing excellence, and preserved an objective that existed at its inception: “…to strengthen the ideals of unity and organization among members of the profession.”

 The history of the BCMJ stretches back much further than the half-century it has spent in its current incarnation.
 The roots of the journal originate with the publication of the Vancouver Medical Association Bulletin, which began publishing in October, 1924.
-In its 34 years of publication, the circulation of the Bulletin grew from approximately 700 to 2680, with subscribers in the UK, India, South America, and other countries, in addition to Canada and the US.
+In its 34 years of publication, the circulation of the Bulletin grew from approximately 700 to 2680.

 The first issue of the BC Medical Journal was published in January 1959, and although the publication flourished, the original arrangement ultimately did not work out.
 Over the next few years advertising revenues continued to drop, and in January 1963 the BC Medical Association (now Doctors of BC), anxious to have its own publication, took ownership of the journal.